Cuba at the 2012 Summer Olympics

 Cuba competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
 This was the nation's nineteenth appearance in the Olympics.
 With baseball's removal from the Olympic program and the absence of the nation's volleyball team for the first time, the Cuban Olympic Committee sent the nation's smallest delegation to the Games since 1964.
 A total of 111 athletes, 66 men and 45 women, competed in 13 sports.
 There was only a single competitor in archery and table tennis.

 The Cuban team featured two defending Olympic champions: sprint hurdler Dayron Robles and Greco-Roman wrestler Mijaín López, who reprised his role as the nation's flag bearer at the opening ceremony.
 Only Lopez managed to successfully defend his Olympic title, in the men's super heavyweight division.
 Robles, on the other hand, missed out on the medal standings after he was disqualified in the finals.
 Skeet shooter Guillermo Torres, the oldest athlete of the team at age 53, became the first Cuban athlete to compete in seven Olympic Games since 1980.
 Other notable Cuban athletes included decathlon bronze medalist Leonel Suárez, swimmer and Pan-American games medalist Hanser García, and four-time Olympic diver José Guerra.

-Cuba left London with a total of 14 medals (5 gold, 3 silver, and 6 bronze), being considered its worst Olympic Games since 1976.
+Cuba left London with a total of 14 medals (5 gold, 3 silver, and 6 bronze), its lowest medal tally since the 1976.
 Four of these medals were awarded to the athletes in boxing, three in judo, and two each in track and field and in wrestling.
 Among the nation's medalists were heavyweight judoka Idalys Ortiz, who previously won the bronze in Beijing, flyweight boxer Robeisy Ramírez, the youngest athlete of the team at age 18, and pistol shooter Leuris Pupo, who won Cuba's first ever gold medal in his sporting discipline.

 In May 2013, Yarelys Barrios was awarded the bronze in the women's discus throw when Russia's Darya Pishchalnikova tested positive for oxandrolone and was thereby stripped of her medal.
 As a result, Cuba's medal total increased to 15.